 All ambient air ducting should be suitably insulated if plant room temperatures are significantly different from ambient, particularly where the plant room is at pool conditions.
 Spring return dampers are recommend for exhaust and fresh air ductwork in installations with sub zero ambient temperatures, in case of power failure.

 Important

-AW600, 900 and 1200 models are fitted with constant flow fans and self-regulate to deliver the optimum airflow, compensating for pressure differentials in the system.
-AW1500 models are fitted with a variable speed, so the fan speed should be commissioned to ensure the correct volume (with dry coils, clean air filter and all panels fitted).
+AW600 and 900 models are fitted with constant flow fans and self-regulate to deliver the optimum airflow, compensating for pressure differentials in the system.
 See data sheet for pressures available.